How Long to Spend

 As the strong coastal breezes invigorate your body, so too will a visit to Unalaska invigorate your sense of adventure, connection to the land and respect for the past.
 Hike the Ugadaga Bay trail, visit the World War II outpost at Ulatka head, see the old Russian icons at the Orthodox Church, and get some perspective on it all at the Museum of the Aleutians.
 Pick some berries.
 Eat some fish.
 Photograph some eagles.
 Wonder at the humpbacks breaching in Captains Bay.
 Prepare for the cold, the fog, and the rain that produces the lush, emerald carpet all around.
 Get lost in the landscape, for time has no hold here in the Aleutians.
 And if your flight leaving Unalaska is delayed for weather (which is often the case), consider it a bonus, not a bother.
 There’s always more to explore.

-By sea: Alaska Marine Highway Ferry System has schedules available and typically run 4 to 6 times each summer from Unalaska to Homer.
+By sea: Alaska Marine Highway Ferry System has schedules available and typically run 4 to 6 times each summer from Unalaska (Dutch Harbor) to Homer.
 This trip takes about 3 to 3.5 days each way.
 (You’ll want to consider a combo fly-in/ferry out or vice versa, especially since it’s a few weeks between ferry visits.)

 By cruise ship: Several companies sponsor cruises to this part of the world.
 Contact your favorite cruise line for more information.